-The first Brother Bear featured the tearjerking deaths of Kenai's brother Sitka and Koda's mother, so the second one is obviously more lighthearted by comparison, until near the end where Kenai nearly dies after Nita's fiance tries to kill him, which also has Kenai leaving a trail of blood for her to follow.
+The Brother Bear featured the tearjerking deaths of Kenai's brother Sitka and Koda's mother, so the sequel is more lighthearted by comparison, until near the end where Kenai nearly dies after Nita's fiance tries to kill him

-The sequel to The Hunchback of Notre Dame took this to cringe-worthy levels, especially as the original movie is one of the darkest animated movies of all time.
-Comparing the villains of both installments (Judge Claude Frollo vs.. er..
-Sarousch) makes it even more pathetic.
+The sequel to The Hunchback of Notre Dame, especially as the original movie is one of the darkest animated movies of all time.
+Comparing the villains of both installments (Judge Claude Frollo vs Sarousch) makes it even moreso.

 Apart from sequels, some installments in the Disney Animated Canon tend to be much, much lighter than others, standing out because of this.

 Dumbo was this during Walt Disney's heyday.
 It was produced on a lower budget with less intricate animation, intended mainly to generate money and therefore more catered toward the intended audience, which resulted in (while still emotionally heavy compared to today's kids films) a more light-hearted adventure compared to the other movies of that era (Snow White and the Seven Dwarfs, Pinocchio, Fantasia and Bambi).
 Dumbo does an excellent job of proving Tropes Are Not Bad in this case, however.